 How To Build a Fast, Secure, Affordable WordPress Website: The Ultimate Guide

 Building a fast, secure, affordable WordPress website may seem like a pipe dream, but it isn’t nearly as difficult as you may think it is.
-Utilizing the right web hosts and tools, you can easily host a fast and secure WordPress website for as little as $1/month.
-Think I’m crazy?
-Read on and you’ll find out how achievable this is…
+Utilizing the right web hosts and tools, you can comfortably host a fast and secure WordPress website for as little as $1/month.
+Do you think I’m crazy?
+Read on, and you’ll find out how achievable this is!

 Let’s start with web hosts, first.
 What are the cheapest web hosts out there?

-Namecheap – This is hands down the cheapest web host to start out with, with the first year of hosting only costing about $10, and domain names being as cheap as 88 cents.
+This is hands down the cheapest web host to start with, with the first year of hosting costing about $10, and domain names being as cheap as 88 cents.
 Every year after that it only goes up to $40 to renew, which just sweetens the deal even more.
 While Namecheap isn’t the fastest web hosting provider in this list, I’m going to tell you later how you can speed things up.
-The most important factor here is that Namecheap maintains 100% uptime, backed by a money-back guarantee, and excellent 24 hour support.
+The most important factor here is that Namecheap maintains 100% uptime, backed by a money-back guarantee, and excellent 24-hour support.

 Once you’ve chosen a web host and installed WordPress, your real work begins.
-It’s time to First, we’re going to start by obtaining an SSL certificate if it isn’t included with your hosting for free.
-Make sure after you purchase the SSL certificate to install it and make sure http:// redirects to https:// for your domain.
+It’s time to First; we’re going to start by obtaining an SSL certificate if it doesn’t come with your hosting for free.
+Make sure after you purchase the SSL certificate to install it and make sure HTTP:// redirects to https:// for your domain.
 Then head on over to CloudFlare to create a free CDN account.
 Let it make a copy of your website’s DNS settings, then wait to receive an email letting you know it’s safe to switch over to CloudFlare’s CDN.
 Follow the instructions provided by CloudFlare to redirect your nameservers to their service.

 Once you’ve made the switch, go to “Crypto” in the top menu of CloudFlare’s website and change the SSL setting to “flexible” since you’re already using an SSL certificate.
 If you don’t do this, it can lead to errors attempting to log in to your WordPress website.